Truck Equipment Failure

 A common cause of truck accidents is equipment failure.
 By law, truck drivers and trucking companies are subject to numerous federal and state regulations regarding the safe operation of their vehicles.
 This requires them to regularly inspect their trucks, to test equipment to ensure safe and efficient operation, to keep loads secured and within weight restrictions and to drive a limited number of hours per day and week.
 In the winter, a truck driver has to take extra precautions to avoid truck accidents in the snow and ice by not traveling too fast for the road conditions and by ensuring that tires are sound and brakes are working efficiently.

-If you or a loved one was injured in a truck accident, contact the Law Office of Neil Burns, an experienced Massachusetts truck crash lawyer who has handled accidents caused by truck equipment failure and other factors.
+If you or a loved one was injured in a truck accident, contact The Law Office of Burns & Jain, an experienced Massachusetts truck crash lawyer who has handled accidents caused by truck equipment failure and other factors.

 Common Truck Equipment Failure